- October 15, 2019

 The artist Nadine Baldow comes from Dresden, Germany.
-She is part of the class of 2019 in the URBAN NATION Artist in Residence Scholarship Program.
+She was part of the Fresh A.I.R. class of 2019 in the URBAN NATION Artist in Residence Scholarship Program in Berlin.

 Her sculptures seem to be alien organisms, but they are also objects from the everyday environment of humans.
 The sculptures consist of refrigerators, washing machines and cooking facilities, which are decomposed, overgrown and deformed like a mushroom.
 She uses poison green, deep black, bright pink or pastel blue sprayed forms made of polyurethane, a rather unnatural material.